 There are other types of assets, including insurance policies, retirement accounts and pension benefits, that require a named beneficiary.
 These assets are not retitled into the name of a trust, but, instead, are transferred by changing the names of the beneficiaries.

 What about property not included in the trust?

 If you do not include certain property in your living trust, that property will need to be probated when you die.
 If you do not consider this fact, when creating a living trust, your estate plan may not be as effective as you had hoped.
 A trust that is not properly funded will likely not serve its intended purpose.

-If you have questions regarding funding living trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding funding living trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.